 Make sure you consult with a well-trained specialist.
 The doctors who have the most training in ADHD are child psychiatrists.
 If you are an adult, be aware that all child psychiatrists also are trained in adult psychiatry.
 Ask the person you see if he or she has extensive experience in working with patients in your age group.
 It is imperative that you consult with a professional who has extensive experience.
 Therefore, if you can’t find such a person, start by calling the department of psychiatry at the medical school nearest to you.

-The diagnosis rests upon a careful history taken from the identified patient as well as at least one other person, such as parent, spouse, sibling, or close friend, as well as, if possible, teacher comments.
+The diagnosis rests upon a careful history taken from the identified patient as well as at least one other person.
+This could be a parent, spouse, sibling, or close friend, as well as, if possible, teacher comments.

 The history may be supplemented by neuropsychological testing.
 This is paper-and-pencil testing that includes puzzles and games.
 It’s actually often fun to take these tests.
 They are not diagnostic of ADHD, but they add valuable information.

-Treatment should also include physical exercise, at least 4 times per week.
+You should exercise at least 4 times per week.
 Dr. John Ratey’s work and his book, Spark: The Revolutionary New Science of Exercise and the Brain, notes that physical exercise is one of the best treatments we have for ADHD.
 Learn more about Treating ADHD.